getify/h5ive-DEPRECATED/README.md

 =============
 Contributions are obviously welcomed and encouraged.
 But let's be a little bit intentional about how we want this to work.
 Here are some suggestions for how to be most friendly in terms of contributions:

-1. Pick one the native HTML5 APIs that you have some familiarity with, perhaps from this list:
+1. Pick of one the native HTML5 APIs that you have some familiarity with, perhaps from this list:

    ```
    History